Giftbit/Lightrail-API-V2-Docs/feature-deep-dive/redemption-and-value-rules.md

 ```

 ## How Rules Work
 Value and Redemption Rules are evaluated for each line item during checkout.
-When evaluating a line item the Rules operate on a Rule Context which contains the current item and the entire order.
+Rules operate on a Rule Context which contains the current line item (`currentLineItem`), the transaction totals (`totals`), and a list of all of the line items in the transaction (`lineItems`).

 ### Rule Context
 ```json